 It is absolutely vital to know what color your setting should be in order to maximize the color of your diamond.

 You never want to use yellow gold with a colorless diamond because the diamond will reflect the yellowy hue of the metal, making you expensive F color diamond look like a cheaper K color.

 Conversely, you also would not want to set a yellow tinted faint color diamond in platinum or white gold because the silver metal makes the yellow look more yellow.
 Setting a yellower K color diamond in yellow gold will make it look more like a J color.

 - White Gold/ Platinum – The optimal setting for any diamond with a color grade of J and above.

 - Yellow Gold – The optimal setting for any diamond with a color grade of K and below.

 Color Becomes More Important As Carat Weight Increases – Choose G-H diamonds when purchasing diamonds that are 1-carat and over.
 It is easier to see the color in larger diamonds.

 What GIA Color Certification Looks Like – While shopping, look for diamonds with exact color grades (G color or H color).
 If you see that a diamond’s color is shown as a range (J-H), then it is not GIA graded.

-You can shop for diamonds by color today using Brilliance.com’s helpful search filter.
+You can shop for diamonds by color using our online diamond search.
 It is worthwhile to try and find diamonds with a higher color grade, because it will only help your diamond appear that much more vibrant and alluring.